 Yes.
 Log in to your account and choose Settings from the Profile drop-down menu, then click Change Password.
 Complete the fields and click Confirm.

-Mac, Windows and Linux are all supported with FreeConferenceCall.com.
+Mac, Windows, and Linux, iOS and Android are all supported with FreeConferenceCall.com.